olinations/UrlShortener/README.md

 Notes:

-- Would not use Typescript throughout entire app, mainly just for central state and common api requests.
 - Would not worry too much about creating tests in a first version, but should not proceed further without writing tests.